Xilinx/imagebuilder/README.md

 - FIT_ENC_UB_DTB is optional but specifies the u-boot dtb to modify and include the public key in.
 This can only be used with FIT_ENC_KEY_DIR.
 See the -u option below for more information.

+- CPUPOOL[number]="cpu@1,...,cpu@N scheduler"
+  specifies the list of cpus' node names (separated by commas) and the scheduler to be used to create boot-time cpupool.
+If no scheduler is set, the Xen default one will be used.

+- NUM_CPUPOOLS specifies the number of boot-time cpupools to create.

 Then you can invoke uboot-script-gen as follows: